apssouza22/cnn-for-devs/README.md

-# Cnn-for-devs
+# CNN-for-devs

 A project to teach Convolution Neural Network for devs

 This project will walk through few important concepts to understand how Convolution Neural Network works.

 I believe that the best way to learn something is through coding.
-In this project I will show how things work using code.
+In this project I will show how neural nets work using code.

 Our journey will be: